 King Nyani is the artist’s interpretation to represent all gorillas and is part of the broader ‘Love The Last’ project, a social movement driven by public art to raise awareness, funds and support for endangered animals across the world, encouraging people to take action before we lose these animals forever.

-As partners of the Dian Fossey Gorilla Fund, the installation will be using its platform to raise much-needed funds for the charity.
+As partners of WWF, the installation will be using its platform to raise much-needed funds for the charity.
 An incredible organisation, they have managed to turn the numbers around, making the mountain gorilla one of the only wild ape populations to be increasing

 Gillie and Marc are excited to announce that the location of ‘King Nyani’ has been officially APPROVED by Hudson Yards Hell’s Kitchen Alliance.
 The location will be inside the Bella Abzug Park NYC.
 Hudson Park and Boulevard is a greenway and boulevard in Hell’s Kitchen, Manhattan in New York City.

 Tucan Travel: Tucan Travel are an adventure travel tour operator who has been taking avid adventurers around the world since 1987.
 They operate small group and Tailor-made tours in Africa, Latin America, Asia and Europe.
 The mountain gorillas of Bwindi Impenetrable Forest hold a special place in their heart and all of their tours in Uganda include the Gorilla Trek permit to help educate customers on the importance of protecting these endangered species.
 Tucan Travel have offices in London, Sydney, Toronto and Peru.
 Click here for more > www.tucantravel.com